Morningstar Review 2023: Key Features, Tools, PROs and CONs

 • Executive: contains key executives, board of directors, committees, transaction history.

-The analyses are detailed, grounded in a solid understanding of market dynamics and the company’s financial health.
+The analyses are detailed, and grounded in a solid understanding of market dynamics and the company’s financial health.
 They examine the management’s competency, a company’s competitive advantage (the “economic moat”), fair value estimates, growth prospects and more.
 This thorough approach makes Morningstar a highly reliable source for investment advice.

 Portfolio Manager